Editorial Policies

 Authors are requested to submit raw data relating to a paper for editorial review.
 They should be prepared, if practicable, to provide public access to such data (consistent with the ALPSP-STM Statement on Data and Databases) and to retain such data for a reasonable period following publication.

-3. Originality and Plagiarism
+3. Plagiarism Policy

 4. Multiple, Redundant or Concurrent Publication